rpmfusion-infra/fedy/README.md

 ### Introduction

-Fedora Utils lets you install multimedia codecs and additional software that Fedora [doesn't want to ship](http://fedoraproject.org/wiki/Forbidden_items?rd=ForbiddenItems), like mp3 support, Adobe Flash, Oracle Java etc., and much more with just a few clicks.
+Fez lets you install multimedia codecs and additional software that Fedora [doesn't want to ship](http://fedoraproject.org/wiki/Forbidden_items?rd=ForbiddenItems), like mp3 support, Adobe Flash, Oracle Java etc., and much more with just a few clicks.

 ### License